AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 responsible for impulse control and risk assessment.
 They're neurologically more

-measured engagement.
+whether AI companions were developmentally appropriate for minors.
 What Parents Can Do Immediate Actions Check devices — Look for AI companion apps and chatbot accounts

 Have conversations — Ask your children directly about AI interactions